amediTechWizard/collegeCircle/README.md

-# Social Networking Platform for Education
+# College Social Networking System
 Description

 This is a web-based platform designed for use in educational settings.
 It includes gamification elements and social networking features to promote student engagement and collaboration.